zenOSmosis/phantom-core/README.md

 <img src="phantom.svg" alt="Phantom" width="200"/>

-Base package utilized in [Speaker App](https://speaker.app) / [https://github.com/zenOSmosis/speaker.app](https://github.com/zenOSmosis/speaker.app) which most other classes derive from.
+Common base package utilized in [Speaker App](https://speaker.app) / [ReShell](https://reshell.org) which most other classes derive from.

+Phantom Core provides a common architecture between browsers and Node.js and does not expose any DOM-related functionality directly.

 ## Characteristics

-  - Can be run in Node.js and in browser
+  - Can be run in Node.js and in browser (as a base for extension classes to build upon).
-  - EventEmitter based core
+  - EventEmitter based core with exported event constants (i.e. EVT_UPDATED, EVT_DESTROYED)
+  - Logger, inspired by [loglevel](https://www.npmjs.com/package/loglevel), with log level support, and exposes original stack trace to console (node and browser)
   - Not a singleton on its own (can be extended w/ singleton support)
   - Destruct method: Unbinds event listeners and nullifies internal method calls
   - Event proxies: Events (i.e. on / once) can be mapped to other PhantomCore instances and are automatically unbound once the proxying host is destructed
-  - Event constants: Internal events are exposed as module exports (i.e. EVT_UPDATED, EVT_DESTROYED)
   - Instance lookup by UUID / Symbol: If the UUID or Symbol is known for a given PhantomCore instance, that instance can be returned by the lookup function (i.e. PhantomCore.getInstanceWithUUID() or PhantomCore.getInstanceWithSymbol() static methods)
-  - Logger, inspired by [loglevel](https://www.npmjs.com/package/loglevel), with log level support, and exposes original stack trace to console (node and browser)
   - Slightly opinionated deep object merging (based on [deepmerge](https://www.npmjs.com/package/deepmerge)))
-  - PhantomCollection
+  - PhantomCollection:
     - Maintains a collection of arbitrary PhantomCore (and derived) instances
     - Can broadcast events to all of its children
     - Can re-emit events sent from one child out the collection itself (via included ChildEventBridge object)